University of the Basque Country

 The ‘tarjeta’ is only valid for 1 academic year; if the stay exceeds this period, students must proceed to renovation (renovation procedures must be planned to start up to 60 days prior to expiration date).

 Non-EU citizens who want to apply to a Spanish Mobility grant will need the residence permit in accordance with the Statutory law on rights and liberties of the foreigners in Spain and its social integration.
-Those with a student residence permit not eligible.
+Those with a student residence permit are not eligible.
 In order to be legal residents in Spain, non-EU nationals must have a residence permit.
 Residence permits can be temporary (90 days to five years) or permanent (indefinite stay and employment under the same conditions as Spanish citizens).
 EU citizens who want to apply to a Spanish Mobility grant or want to open a bank account in Spain (e.g., to receive grant funds) will need to apply for a Citizen Register Certificate.
 This requires their presence in the Central Police Offices in Bilbao and the procedure will be assisted by the MER Secretariat.

 Examination methods – normative, complaints